-This four ingredient Orange + Carrot + Ginger Juice is healthy, refreshing, vitamin packed, and best of all easy!
+This four-ingredient Orange + Carrot + Ginger Juice is healthy, refreshing, vitamin-packed, and best of all it’s easy to make!
 No juicer required – you can make this vibrant juice in the blender.
 Make it whenever you need a pick me up or an immunity boost during flu season.

 Here was the plan for this month – finish writing my book, take a day or two off to play with my family, go away on a grown-up girls only weekend, come back relaxed and ready to get back to work on the blog.

 In reality this is what happened – finished writing my book, took an entire week off, went on a grown-up girls only weekend and came back tired and grumpy (I’m blaming this on the alcohol, staying up too late chatting and floating a little too long in a hot tub.
 And yes, I feel fine blaming my grumpiness on the mixed drinks, it’s all their fault:).
 Then to top it all off, I got back home to a sick husband and two sick girls with double ear and eye infections, followed by 5 nights of very little sleep.
 Yes, that is 5 entire nights were I hardly got any sleep and it is making me feel every bit of my old age.

 Well hello there dark bags under my eyes, it is nice to see you again.

 People warn you that you will get very little sleep when you have a newborn.
 This is true.
 But what people fail to mention to you is that you will get even less sleep when you have sick kids.
 Epic fail people, epic!
 It gets even worse!
 Not only do the kids not sleep through the night, they also throw up on you, rub their snotty noses all over you and want to sleep only on you.
 A heads up would have been nice, thankyouverymuch!